Jessie Stapleton: Sunderland (loan)

 On 1 August 2024, Stapleton was announced at Sunderland.

+Leicester City

+On 29 July 2026, Stapleton signed a three year deal with Leicester City.

 International career

 Youth

 Stapleton represented Ireland at schoolgirl level while she attended Pobalscoil Iosolde.
 On her full debut for the national under-15 schoolgirl team on 17 February 2018, she scored a goal and was player of the match in a 2–1 win over Northern Ireland.

 She progressed to the Republic of Ireland women's national under-17 football team and debuted against Iceland in February 2020.
 By 2021 Stapleton was playing for Dave Connell's Republic of Ireland women's national under-19 football team.
 She made six appearances throughout the year, scoring one goal.
 At the FAI International Football Awards she was named 2022 Under-19 Women's International Player of the Year.

 Senior

 Senior Republic of Ireland coach Colin Bell called 13-year-old Stapleton into a training camp for home-based national team players in August 2018.
 She was called up to the senior Republic of Ireland squad for the first time in November 2021, for 2023 FIFA Women's World Cup qualification – UEFA Group A fixtures against Slovakia and Georgia.

 Stapleton won her first senior cap on 19 June 2022, as a half-time substitute in a 1–0 friendly win over the Philippines in Antalya, Turkey.
 Although she had been playing in midfield for her club, national team coach Vera Pauw saw Stapleton as a central defender.